DecLearn/declearn/docs/quickstart.md

 a [`NetworkClient`][declearn.communication.api.NetworkClient], mirroring the server.

-`[data]`: Where to find your data.
+**`[data]`: Where to find your data**.
 This is particularly useful if you have split your data yourself, using custom names for files and folders.
 An example:

 ```python
 [data]